FabianReinelt-stud/OverwatchTeamUp/docs/adr/adr-01-python-django.md

 ## Context

 OverwatchTeamUp is a student project.
-The team chose it as an opportunity to learn Python as a new language.
-A backend was needed to expose a REST API, manage a PostgreSQL database, and sync hero data from an external API.
+We chose Python to gain practical experience with a new language.
+The backend needed to expose a REST API, manage a PostgreSQL database, and synchronize hero data from an external API.

 ## Decision